-STR General Information
+Short Term Residential General Information

 ADULT SHORT TERM RESIDENTIAL (Dual Diagnosis Capable)

-Accepted ASAM level of care criteria and the DSM-V. HSI provides, within scope of
+Each Client stay is determined through individual needs based on accepted ASAM level of care criteria and the DSM-V. HSI provides, (within scope of

-Practice, care for persons with co-occurring conditions unless primary diagnosis is psychiatrically based and is determined by HSI clinical staff that person needs psychiatric care as primary assessment or who meets exclusionary criteria.
+practice) care for persons with co-occurring conditions unless primary diagnosis is psychiatric-ally based and is determined by HSI clinical staff that person needs psychiatric care as primary assessment or who meets exclusionary criteria.

 2. Financial arrangements and negative TB test results must be completed prior to admission.
 If the person has received services before, any outstanding bill, must be current with payment.
 If not current financial arrangements must be made before readmission.
 TB test results must accompany evaluation.

-4. The Admission Coordinator will request when evaluation is to be mailed or faxed.
+3. The Admission Coordinator will request when evaluation is to be mailed or faxed.
 This expedites the admission process.

-10. Persons on psychotropic medications will be evaluated prior to admission.
+4. Persons on psychotropic medications will be evaluated prior to admission.
 Alternatives to medication with the propensity for dependency will be offered suggestions of alternative effective medications.
-(Examples: Ativan, Seroquel, Xanax ,or other benzodiazepine, any narcotic or mood affecting, dependency building drugs and other drugs determined inappropriate).
+(Examples: Ativan, Seroquel, Xanax ,or other Benzodiazepine, Opioids, any narcotic or mood affecting, dependency building drugs and other drugs determined inappropriate).
 Persons who decline alternative solutions will be offered a referral to treatment of their choice.
 No one will be allowed to enter or receive narcotics.
 If client is seen at the emergency room for treatment and narcotics are given, client will not be allowed to return to agency as agency is a non-medical facility and has no nursing staff.
 Client may return at time prearranged with Medical Director.
 Any person seeking treatment at HSI will be individually reviewed for appropriateness.

-11. Human Services, Inc. requires a referred person to have a negative TB test prior to admission.
+5. Human Services, Inc. requires a referred person to have a negative TB test prior to admission.
 If they have ever had a positive TB test, referred person must have completed a minimum of 2 weeks documentation of appropriate medications, a clear x-ray, and a note from providing physician verifying both.
 There may be other required tasks.
 Those with positive TB will not be admitted.

-14. If the referred person has a guardian due to cognitive impairments that do not allow for person to sign own consents and responsibilities, he/she may not be appropriate for facility.
+6. If the referred person has a guardian due to cognitive impairments that do not allow for person to sign own consents and responsibilities, he/she may not be appropriate for facility.